 Winston Churchill once quipped that it was good for an uneducated man to read books of quotations.
-Since I heard that, I have been consuming quotes from presumably more educated people than me.
-Here is my collection of quotes, some of which show up at random on the home page.
+Since I heard that, I have been consuming and collecting quotes from persons presumably more educated than me.
+Here is my collection of quotes.

 You always need a bit of low-tech.You always need a pair of scissors, it seems to me.
 You can do better things....
 The high-tech, somehow, you do have to combine it with low-tech things.

 —David Hockney (from Visiting with Huell Howser, KCET)

 Each particular being, in its individuality, its concrete nature and entity, with all its own characteristics and its private qualities and its own inviolable identity, gives glory to God by being precisely what He wants it to be here and now, in the circumstances ordained for it by His Love and His infinite Art.

 There is not a flower that opens, not a seed that falls into the ground, and not an ear of wheat that nods on the end of its stalk in the wind that does not preach and proclaim the greatness and the mercy of God to the whole world.

 Where the spirit does not work with the hand, there is no art.

 If you hear a voice within you say, "you cannot paint," then by all means paint, and that voice will be silenced.